Organize and prioritize your database

 2. You'll be directed to the Contactually Global Library of Buckets where you can find something that meets your needs.

-3. To download a Bucket to your own account, click on the Copy icon on the far right of the item.
+3. To download a Bucket to your own account, click the three dots on the far right of the item and select Copy To My Library.

 What is the difference between Buckets and Tags?